comp1100/comp1100.github.io/_sources/innovation/3_customer_discovery.md

 1. They tend to spread the word about your product if it works for them.

 So, early adopters are "easier" to sell to, and help us to establish ourselves in the market.
 As such, focus on their needs first, and iteratively build a product that reaches the rest of the market.

+In our medical alert project, many of our initial interviews were with people who were existing customers, and many of them (both older people and their families) told us stories to indicate that they thought there was sufficient room for improvement in these systems.

 ## Customer development heuristics